hack-technicolor/hack-technicolor/docs/Recovery.md

 If you think you are not completely aware of what's going on or you don't know what you did wrong, it is strongly recommended you just completely **wipe the user data parition only**, and all you did to your device for **both banks** will be lost.

-!!! note
-    This reset method is not available if:
+!!! note "This reset method is not available if..."
 	- you have lost any kind of access to root shell by either SSH, or telnet, or serial console, and you have no more ways of executing a custom command as root
     - the gateway bootloops or fails to boot properly

 1. Log in to root shell (whatever you have available between SSH, telnet, serial console ...)
 2. Check `cat /proc/mtd` outputs and look for your user data partition name, it could be either `userfs` on older devices, or `rootfs_data` on newer ones